jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

-Assuming that one does not wish for regulation, technologies that support distributed architectures, open source implementations of currently centralised network functions, or help increase user's control can be beneficial.
+Assuming that one does not wish for regulation, technologies that support distributed architectures, open source implementations of currently centralised network functions, or helping increase users' control can be beneficial.
 Federation, for example, would help enable distributed services in situations where smaller entities would like to collaborate.

 Similarly, in an asymmetric power balance between users and services, tools that enable the user to control what information is provided to a particular service can be very helpful.
-Some such tools exist, for instance, in the privacy and tracking-prevention modes of popular browsers but why are these modes not the default, and could we develop them further?
+Some such tools exist, for instance, in the privacy and prevention-tracking modes of popular browsers, but why are these modes not the default, and could we develop them further?

 It is also surprising that in the age of software-defined everything, we can program almost anything else except the globally provided, packaged services.
-Opening up interfaces would allow the building of additional, innovative services, and better match with users' needs.
+Opening up interfaces would allow the building of additional, innovative services, and better match users' needs.

 Silver bullets are rare, of course.
 Internet service markets sometimes fragment rather than cooperate through federation.
-And the asymmetric power balances are easiest changed with data that is in your control, but it is much harder to change when someone else holds it.
+And the asymmetric power balances are easiest changed with data that is user-controlled, but it is much harder to change when someone else holds it.
 Nevertheless, the exploration of solutions to ensure the Internet is kept open for new innovations and in the control of users is very important.